tathianamb/biia/README.md

 #### Automatic retry with backoff

-Both Phase 2 and Phase 3 implement automatic retry with exponential backoff:
+Phases 2, 3, and 4 all implement automatic retry with exponential backoff:
 - Attempts 1–3: wait 2 minutes before retrying
 - Attempt 4 onward: wait 5 minutes before retrying
 - Classification never stops automatically — only the user can pause it